IcaliaLabs/kaishi/README.md

 Install the C compiler:

-For Lion (10.7) or Mountain Lion (10.8), use [Command Line Tools for Xcode](https://developer.apple.com/downloads/index.action)
+For Lion (10.7) or Mountain Lion (10.8) use [Command Line Tools for Xcode](https://developer.apple.com/downloads/index.action)

-For Mavericks (10.9), execute `sudo xcodebuild -license` and follow the instructions to accept the XCode agreement.
+For Mavericks (10.9) or Yosemite (10.10), execute `sudo xcodebuild -license` and follow the instructions to accept the XCode agreement.
 After that you just run `xcode-select --install` and proceed with the installation.

 Installation